ncatlab/nlab-content/pages/1318.md

 ###Remark###

 There is an obvious way of assigning a small category to a simplicial set in which the simplices are the objects and the face and degeneracy maps generate the morphisms.
-A local system is then just a functor from that category to $\mathcal{C}$.
+A simplicial local system is then just a functor from that category to $\mathcal{C}$.

 +-- {: .query}

 [[Urs Schreiber|Urs]]: Here it says "a local system".
 I suppose "simplicial local system" is meant?
 We should have a discussion about how this notion of simplicial local system relates to the functors from fundamental groupoids discussed at [[local system]].

+[[Tim Porter|Tim]]: That has been amended!
+Halperin just calls them 'local systems', so in the notes that were the basis for this so did I. I copied and pasted from them, so this slip may occur elsewhere as well.

 =--